scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

 which takes 11.9 seconds, i.e. 3.56 times faster.
 We will note also here the batching of the Fast Fourier Transform.

-However, such an implementation does not sound trivial using Numpy… although one can recognize a nice (generalized) Einstein sum in Equation (:ref:`eq:A`), leading to:
+However, such an implementation does not sound trivial using NumPy… although one can recognize a nice (generalized) Einstein sum in Equation (:ref:`eq:A`), leading to:

 .. code-block:: python